A Guide to NCEA At Onewhero Area School

 - Most Level 2 students will study courses that are assessed by Achievement and/or Unit Standards and earn credits towards NCEA Level 2 and, in some cases, another National Certificate.

-- To gain NCEA Level 2, students need 80 credits, 60 of which must be at Level 2.
+- To gain NCEA Level 2, students need 60 credits, which must be at Level 2 or higher.